billgriffith/ibm-vpc-tutorial/README.md

 ![VPC Architecture](images/ibm-vpc-mzr.png)
 * 3X redundancy is needed to achieve [99.999% availability](https://www.ibm.com/garage/method/practices/run/cloud-platform-for-ha) (i.e. <5m per year).
-* IBM zones within an MZR are isolated from other zones and provide complete redundancy from other zones within an MZR (i.e. there is no single-point-of-failure across zones)
+* IBM zones within an MZR are isolated from other zones and provide complete redundancy from other zones within an MZR (i.e. there is no single-point-of-failure across zones).
-* 3 nodes is often recommended for many clustering services (e.g. MariaDB Galera, VMWare, Kubernetes, etc.)
+* 3 nodes is often recommended for many clustering services (e.g. MariaDB Galera, VMWare, Kubernetes, etc.).

 # Part 1 - Creating a cross MZR VPC with custom subnetting

 ## Software Defined Networking with a Virtual Private Cloud
 IBM Cloud™ Virtual Private Cloud (VPC) is a virtual network within your Cloud account.
 It provides fine-grained security, multi-tenant isolation, and network traffic segmentation.
-Each VPC is deployed to a single region; however a VPC can span multiple zones (i.e. Data-centers).
+Each VPC is deployed to a single region; however, a VPC can span multiple zones (i.e. Data-centers).
 For example, in an MZR with 3 data-centers, your VPC can span all 3 data-centers providing a logical network that sits on top of multiple physical networks across these data-centers.
 This allows you to recreate your own premise network (e.g. 10.10.x.x or 192.168.x.x) without conflicting with other tenants that use these same IP addresses within their custom VPC.
 This makes migrating to IBM Cloud easier and reduces risk associated with changing your application's underlying network.

 ### 1. Create a private virtual cloud (VPC).